theopenlab/labkeeper/ha_healthchecker/README.md

 ## Upgrade

 We usually upgrade OpenLab environment once a month to keep the zuul and nodepool as new as possible.
-The upgrade work rely one labkeeper tool.
+The upgrade workflow relies on `labkeeper` tool.
 Here is the upgrade step:

-1. command `./deploy.py openlab-ha list-change`
+1. Execute command `./deploy.py openlab-ha list-change`

     This command will print the newly merged patches during last 31 days from zuul and nodepool community.
-Operator should check these changes first.
-If any change will break current deployment, operator should fix it by hand.
+Operator should read through these changes first.
+If any change may break current deployment, operator should fix it by hand.

-2. Once the check is passed, command `./deploy.py openlab-ha upgrade` This command will upgrade the zuul and nodepool source code to the newest, re-generate zuul-web page and restart related services.
+2. Once the check is passed, execute command `./deploy.py openlab-ha upgrade`

+    This command will upgrade the zuul and nodepool source code to the newest, re-generate zuul-web page and restart related services.
 During this action, zuul and nodepoool nodes will be set to `maintaining` status.

 3. Once `upgrade` action is done, operator should check the deployment to ensure every service works well.
 If not, operator should fix it by hand.

-4. Once all services work as expect, command `./deploy.py openlab-ha upgrade-complete`.
+4. Once all services work as expect, execute command `./deploy.py openlab-ha upgrade-complete`.
 This command will set all nodes back to `up` status.
-5. Good job.
-Upgrade is Done.
+Congratulation!
+OpenLab environment upgrade is finished now.